marksherriff/cs3240-s24-website/syllabus.md

 ### Health Accommodations
 {: .no_toc }
 It is in the best interest of everyone in our community to keep the spread of infectious disease to a minimum.
 If you are ill, please do not come to class.
-Lectures will be recorded and made available and you can follow along there.
+Lectures from previous semesters will be made available along with the course materials on the course pack and you can follow along there.
 Quiz accommodations can be made on a case-by-case basis.
 Due to their team-based nature, certain Guided Practices cannot be made up, but we build in a free drop into the Guided Practice grading to handle these cases.
 If a student must miss an excessive number of Guided Practices, they should meet with the instructor to discuss options.

 ### Religious Accommodations
 {: .no_toc }